-Mark Epstein in an attorney and policy consultant, focusing on telecommunications and antitrust law—particularly the intersection of net neutrality, antitrust, intermediary liability, privacy, and free speech.
+Mark Epstein in an attorney and policy consultant, focusing on telecommunications and antitrust law—particularly the intersection of net neutrality, antitrust, intermediary liability, intellectual property, privacy, and free speech.
 He writes frequently on these topics for the Wall Street Journal, National Review, and The Hill.
-After working as an associate at appellate and antitrust boutiques in DC, he now advises corporations and trade organizations in litigation and regulatory proceedings–particularly on matters of substantive law and policy in appeals, amicus briefs, and comments on proposed rule making.
+After working as an associate at appellate and antitrust boutiques in DC, he now advises on litigation regulatory proceedings, and public policy strategies.
+His clients range from some of the largest telecom and entertainment companies to upstart social networks to deplatformed social media influencers.
 He received his J.D., magna cum laude, from the University of Pennsylvania Law School and his B.A. in history from the College of William and Mary.